hy0523/MTNet/README.md

 # Learning Motion and Temporal Cues for Unsupervised Video Object Segmentation(Under Review)

 > [!NOTE]
-> Thanks for your interest in this work.
-Our paper is still under review, now this repository contains test code only, and we will release full code after the paper is published.
+> Thank you for your interest in our work.
+Currently, our paper is under review, and this repository contains only the test code.
+We are actively working to prepare the complete codebase, which will include both training and testing phases.
+We will release the full code soon.

 ## Demo
 <img src="asset/libby.gif" alt="demo1"/> <img src="asset/horsejump-high.gif" alt="demo2"/> <img src="asset/rat.gif" alt="demo2"/>